wiremap4/wifimap/README.md

 1. User starts at this activity on app launch

-2. User needs to set location to load the initial map using two options:
+2. User needs to set location to load the initial map using one of two options:

   a.
 Search box - like google maps, must enter city+state (or zipcode), and street address (optional)